 Moving on from the world of glitz and glamour, our very own A-lister Jay decided to keep his apprenticeship within the safe environment of our office.
 Read below to find out what Jays’ role is at Origin and some advice to those thinking of starting an apprenticeship.

 What was your first role at Origin?

-I originally started as a technical support apprentice at our old office on Thorne Road.
+I originally started as a technical support apprentice at our old office in Doncaster.

 Have you got any advice for those that are thinking about doing an apprenticeship?

 Being an apprentice gives you an advantage to learn a business inside out, helping understand how other departments work has made me more efficient in my day-to-day role.
 In my current role as a Team Leader I am continuing with my training and learning development.
-I look forward to what the future brings here at Origin.
+I'm looking forward to what the future brings here at Origin.

 Who knows where your apprenticeship will take you.
 If this is something you’ve done, we’d love to know.
 Just search for @OriginBroadband on Facebook or Twitter and remember to include #NAW2018